+gsl_eigen_gen_workspace gsl_eigen_gen_alloc (const size_t n)

-- gsl_eigen_gen_workspace gsl_eigen_gen_alloc ($const\ size_t\ n$) [Function] This function allocates a workspace for computing eigenvalues of n-by-n real generalized nonsymmetric eigensystems.
-The size of the workspace is O(n). - void gsl_eigen_gen_free (gsl_eigen_gen_workspace w) [Function] This function frees the memory associated with the workspace w.
+This function allocates a workspace for computing eigenvalues of n-by-n real generalized nonsymmetric eigensystems.
+The size of the workspace is O(n).

+void gsl_eigen_gen_free (gsl_eigen_gen_workspace w)

-This function sets some parameters which determine how the eigenvalue problem is solved in subsequent calls to gsl_eigen_gen.
+This function sets some parameters which determine how the eigenvalue problem is solved in subsequent calls to qsl_eigen_gen ().

-If $compute_s$ is set to 1, the full Schur form S will be computed by gsl_eigen_gen .
+If compute_s is set to 1, the full Schur form S will be computed by $gsl_eigen_gen()$.
 If it is set to 0, S will not be computed (this is the default setting).
 S is a quasi upper triangular matrix with 1-by-1 and 2-by-2 blocks on its diagonal.
 1-by-1 blocks correspond to real eigenvalues, and 2-by-2 blocks correspond to complex eigenvalues.

-If $compute_t$ is set to 1, the full Schur form T will be computed by gsl_eigen_gen .
+If compute_t is set to 1, the full Schur form T will be computed by $gsl_eigen_gen()$.
 If it is set to 0, T will not be computed (this is the default setting).
 T is an upper triangular matrix with non-negative elements on its diagonal.
-Any 2-by-2 blocks in S will correspond to a 2-by-2 diagonal block in T.
+Any 2-by-2 blocks in S will correspond to a 2-by-2 diagonal block in S.